DaveTrev/bark-and-stride/README.md

-trying to create main paragraphs with grid but failing to arrange in the manner i want will change to flex box to see if i can arrange as i want
+trying to create main paragraphs with grid but failing to arrange in the manner i want will change to flex box to see if i can arrange as i want used this codepen code to align index.html text https://codepen.io/egf/pen/mVxLaV